Acquiring Banks Explained

 Acquiring banks may be less visible to merchants and cardholders compared to issuing banks because they often work behind the scenes while their partners (payment processors like Helcim), are the ones who work directly with merchants during the signup process and when questions arise.

-Instead of signing up with an acquiring bank, you can instead choose to sign up with a payment processor.
-If you sign up with a payment processor, like Helcim, they will communicate with the issuing banks through their own acquiring bank partner and act as a mediator between your business the cardholders issuing banks.
+Instead of signing up with an acquiring bank directly, you can instead choose to sign up with a payment processor.
+If you sign up with a payment processor, they will communicate with the issuing banks through their acquiring bank partner and act as a mediator between your business and the cardholder issuing banks.

 Some examples of acquiring banks are First Data, Bank of America, Global Payments, Elavon, and TD Canada Trust (also an issuing bank).